All Episodes

 Hey, Vince.

-You know, your programs recently have been really quite a bit on the serious side, and they can be quite depressing, but I'd like to talk to you about some of the more funny things.
+You know, your programs recently have been really quite a bit on the serious side, and they could be quite depressing, but I'd like to talk to you about some of the more funny things.

-You've had me rolling over, laughing at home, listening to your program.
+You've had me rolling over laughing at home listening to your program.

 What?

-I think it was last night, you had a caller from Brooklyn, New York.
+I think it was last night you had a caller from Brooklyn, New York.

-I don't know if you've ever heard of the Jerky Boys?
+I don't know if you've ever heard of the Jerky Boys.

-Well, there are these comics that do these prank phone calls.
+they do these prank phone calls.

 They're really famous.